as1ndu/as1ndu/content/posts/proof-of-work-on-layer-two.md

 ---
-title : "Proof of work on layer 2" description : "The role of proof of work stretches beyond blockchain consensus" slug : "proof-of-work-on-layer-two" draft : false tags : ["proof-of-work"]
+title : "Proof of work on layer 2" description : "Ever since Ethereum launched, they have had proof of stake on their road map.
+The main decision often cited from this transition is the claim that Bitcoin’s proof of work is a “waste of electricity”.
+In this post, I want to explain why he role of proof of work stretches beyond blockchain consensus." slug : "proof-of-work-on-layer-two" draft : false tags : ["proof-of-work"]